Are you thinking of a trial separation? Have you and your partner or spouse started a trial separation?

 - Touch base with your children’s classroom or preschool teacher just to “check in” and understand better your child’s progress.
 Stay updated and involved in their school as best you can.

 - Don’t vent on social media sites and be discrete with your posts on Facebook and the like.
 You don’t want compromising photos of yourself or unflattering comments circulating at this time as they can seriously backfire.

 - Set up a separate confidential email account and change your passwords to any personal email, social media, internet banking and other accounts.
 It’s a good idea to also restrict access to these accounts from the family computer or other devices accessible by other family members.

 - Try and get expert family law advice.
-Confidential, no obligation appointments are available at short notice from our friendly and highly experienced specialist team.
+Confidential, no-obligation appointments are available at short notice from our friendly and highly experienced specialist separation lawyers.

-A trial separation can be a way to allow everyone to feel more comfortable with a new life and adjust to the huge changes that a separation brings.
+A trial separation can be a way to allow everyone to feel more comfortable with a new life and adjust to the huge changes that separation brings.
 A trial separation can also allow you to test the “reality” of the decision you are about to make.
 Sometimes people suggest a trial separation as a way of easing the other person into a permanent separation even if they have already firmly decided that the relationship is over.

 Trial separations can be confusing, very painful and emotionally fraught.
 And they can wreak havoc on you, your children and your financial security if the road ahead is not very clear.

 If you are thinking of a trial separation or trying to make decisions about your separation or have recently separated or are currently trialling a separation and don’t know where things stand or need advice about the next steps to take, contact us on 9437 0010 or email@example.com to discuss your matter.
 Doolan Wagner Family Lawyers offer Accredited Family Law Specialists on Sydney’s North Shore who are experts in all areas of family law.